-As always, several variations of the scam exist.
+Several variations of the scam exist.
 Sometimes, scammers simply pocket the fee.
 Other times, it’s more a case of misleading advertising.
 The businesses file the paperwork on your behalf and/or provide you with a government report.
-However, in most cases, the business is simply doing something homeowners can do themselves for free.
+However, in most cases, the business is simply doing something homeowners can do themselves.

-Finally, some scammers use filing a property tax assessment dispute as a pretense to collect personal information for use in identity theft.
+Finally, some scammers use filing a property tax assessment dispute as a pretense to collect personal information.

-Reputable businesses are available to help you dispute your tax assessment, but watch out for the following warning signs.
-It may be a scam if the business:
+Reputable businesses are available to help you dispute your tax assessment, but watch out for the following warning signs:

 • Asks for your Social Security number or other personal information.

-Scam artists look for opportunities to generate money for themselves and if they can create a sense of urgency or perceived savings for you, then they stand a much better chance of separating you from your hard earned money.
+Scam artists look for opportunities to generate money for themselves.
+If they can create a sense of urgency or perceived savings for you, then they stand a much better chance of separating you from your money.

-Reach Kelvin Collins, the president/CEO of the Better Business Bureau of Central Georgia and the CSRA Inc., at (800) 763-4222 or www.bbb.org.
+Kelvin Collins is the president and CEO of the Better Business Bureau of Central Georgia & the CSRA Inc. For questions or complaints about a company, call (800) 763-4222.